 If you decide to visit your doctor in person, there a few simple things you can do while out in public to protect yourself and others from COVID-19.
 These include washing your hands often, social distancing, and covering your mouth and nose with a cloth face cover.
 We encourage you to review the CDC’s guidelines on face coverings to better understand when and how to wear them, as well as which groups of people should not wear them.

 When visiting your doctor, the CDC guidelines suggest having the following items on hand:

 - Tissues (to help you avoid touching your face)

 - Hand sanitizer (should contain at least 60% alcohol)

 For the safety of patients, employees and visitors, many doctor’s offices now require you to wear a face covering inside their facilities.
-This is true for all Provision CARES Proton Therapy centers.
-If you do not have your own face covering, we will be happy to provide one for you upon arrival.
-As an added precaution and to encourage frequent handwashing, we have also increased monitoring and refilling of soap and hand sanitizer dispensers throughout our centers.
+If you do not have your own face covering, most medical clinics will be happy to provide one for you upon arrival.
+As an added precaution be sure to wash your hands frequently and take advantage of any hand sanitizer dispensers throughout the facility.

 TIPS FOR OTHER ESSENTIAL TRIPS

 Aside from medical visits, there are plenty of other reasons to leave your home.
 Whether it’s running errands, dining out, or going to the park, the CDC has guidelines for just about every situation.

 Most importantly, if you are sick or have symptoms of COVID-19, which include a fever, cough or shortness of break, the CDC recommends you stay home and avoid in-person contact with others.
 Try taking advantage of delivery services and online options for common errands like grocery shopping, take-out dining or banking.